DATA USAGE POLICY

 Web links and external sites

-East Meets West is not responsible for the privacy policies, notices, practices or content of other organisations or websites, even if those websites are accessed using links or other prompts from East Meets West (including on our website and social media profiles).
+East Meets West is not responsible for the privacy policies, notices, practices or content of other organisations or websites, even if those websites are accessed using links or other prompts from East Meets West (including on our main website, the hub website/app and associated social media profiles).

 Although we only look to include quality, safe and relevant external links, we cannot be held liable for any damages, loss or implications caused by clicking on those links.
 We advise you to take all necessary precautions before clicking on any external links as you do so at your own risk.